lisamccorkell/portfolio/README.md

 # portfolio

-This repository is a portfolio of projects I have completed.
+This repository is a portfolio of projects I am working on.